Recent Writing

 Got to embrace my inner curmudgeon with this Globe and Mail opinion piece (April 1, 2023), Is it just me, or is society becoming ruder and meaner?
 My original title was “Don’t be a dick, “ but you can’t print that.

 I was honoured to win Briarpatch Magazine’s 2022 Writing in the Margins nonfiction prize with this essay, Cause of Death, published in the March/April 2023 issue.
+This is Sophie in 2015, at age 23.

 My daughter and I co-wrote this article for the Globe and Mail (December 17, 2022) based on the victim impact statements we prepared for the sentencing hearing of the person who sold my daughter Sophie the fentanyl that killed her.
 We don’t think he belongs in jail, for reasons we explain as best we can.
+If the article is behind a paywall, you can read it here.

 This article in BusinessInsider (September 25, 2022) looks at the reality of aging women without pensions or savings (me, in particular).